Joanne P. McCallie: Maine

 Prior to her time at MSU, McCallie spent eight years as the head coach at the University of Maine.
 During her tenure with the Black Bears, McCallie guided Maine to a record of 167–73, six-straight NCAA Tournament appearances, four North Atlantic Conference/America East Conference Championships and five regular-season conference titles.
 McCallie guided the Black Bears to seven-straight 20-win campaigns, including a 20–11 overall record in 1999–2000.
 She was named conference coach of the year three times, twice in the North Atlantic Conference (1995 and 1996) and once in the America East (1999).

 McCallie left Maine as the school's all-time winningest women's basketball coach with 167 victories.

 Auburn

-Prior to taking her first head coaching position, McCallie was an assistant coach at Auburn University from 1988–92.
+Prior to taking her first head coaching position, McCallie was an assistant coach at Auburn University from 1988 to 1992.
 As the team's primary recruiter, she helped sign the fourth-ranked class in the nation in 1990–91 and the 16th-ranked class in 1991–92.
 While at Auburn, McCallie and the Tigers appeared in two national championship games and made an appearance in the NCAA Elite Eight.